harmonicalchemy/modular-emacs/README.md

 With Node.js, NVM, and NPM already installed _(from above)_ you can easily install VMD with the following command: _(from your home directory):_

-- **[HOME]:~$ `$ cd ~/`**
+    cd ~/

-- **[HOME]:~$ `$ npm install -g vmd`**
+    npm install -g vmd

 ### MultiMarkdown:

-MultiMarkdown is needed for exporting from Markdown to other formats beyond HTML alone.
-Emacs does not require it to be installed in order to format the look of the text in your markdown buffers however.
-There's an Emacs package for that which you will be installing further down within this document.
-Some of the publishing-format conversion functionality of **Multimarkdown** overlaps with **Pandoc** as well.
-It does not hurt to have both of these technologies installed on your machine...
-You will need both of them at some point to publish something somewhere in some fancy format like LA-TeX or an eBook...
+MultiMarkdown is a utility which is used to export from Markdown to other formats beyond HTML alone.
+Multimarkdown is completely stand alone..
+Emacs does not require `multimarkdown` to be installed externally in order to format **_(pretty-print)_** and/or **_fontify_** the text in your markdown edit buffers.
+There's an Emacs mode for Multimarkdown called **mmd-mode** which you will be installing further down within this document.

+Some of the publishing-format conversion functionality of **Multimarkdown** overlaps with **Pandoc** as well, so if you experience problems installing one of these, you will still have the other one to use.

+It doesn't hurt to have both of these technologies installed on your machine for the above reasons...
+You will most likely need one or the other at some point to publish something somewhere in some fancy format like LA-TeX or an eBook...

 #### Install Multimarkdown on Mac OS:

 If you are on Mac OS you can install MultiMarkdown via Homebrew:

-- $> **`brew install multimarkdown`**
+    brew install multimarkdown

 That's it...
 Easy!

 #### Install Multimarkdown on Linux:

 On Linux you will have to clone and make/build/maintain Multimarkdown yourself...
 No package managers for this on Linux baby.
 Sorry...
 Hey...
 You wanted to be cool like the hackers and use Linux?
 OK then...
-You don't need no stinking binary package managers anymore.
+You don't need no stinking binary package managers anymore...
 Right!  :octocat:

 Make sure you have glib2 dev-files installed on your system: